When things change

 If you’re a member of an unfunded defined benefit pension scheme (public sector pension schemes), you will not be able to transfer to a defined contribution pension scheme after 5 April 2015, but you will still be able to transfer to another defined benefit pension scheme.

 Funded defined benefit pension schemes

 If you’re a member of a funded defined benefit pension scheme (usually a private sector defined benefit scheme), you are able to transfer to a new defined benefit or defined contribution pension scheme, but, if you are transferring to a defined contribution pension scheme after 5 April 2015, you will be required to take advice before the transfer can proceed if the value of the benefits is £30,000 or more.
 You will have to pay for this advice.

 What happens when your pension has been transferred

 Once you have transferred to a new scheme, you’ll have given up all benefits under the old scheme.
-If you are transferring from a defined benefit pension scheme, this may mean that you have given up some valuable, guaranteed pension benefits, so it is a good idea to seek independent financial advice to check that a transfer is in your best interests.
+If you are transferring from a defined benefit pension scheme, this may mean that you have given up some valuable, guaranteed pension benefits, so it is a good idea to seek regulated financial advice to check that a transfer is in your best interests.

 If you are transferring to a defined contribution scheme, you should check the charges that may apply under the new scheme.

 Transferring a pension is a big decision and there can be a lot of different factors to take into account.
 We can’t give you advice on whether or not you should transfer, but we can discuss the things that you should consider.
-We do suggest that you should seek independent financial advice as well.
+We do suggest that you should seek regulated financial advice as well.